 Case 83-Repeated sail trimming with a competitor's torso outside the lifelines is not permitted.

-Rule 50.1(a), Competitor Clothing and Equipment Case 89-Except on a windsurfer or a kiteboard, a competitor may not wear or otherwise attach to his person a beverage container.
-Rule 55, Setting and Sheeting Sails Appeal 23-No part of a crew's body is a "device."
+Rule 50.1, Competitor Clothing and Equipment

+Case 89-Except on a windsurfer or a kiteboard, a competitor may not wear or otherwise attach to his person a beverage container.

+Rule 55, Setting and Sheeting Sails

+Appeal 23-No part of a crew's body is a "device."

 Appeal 31-A paddle used to support the midsection of a spinnaker is not an outrigger.

+Rule 55.3, Setting and Sheeting Sails: Sheeting Sails

 Case 4-A competitor may hold a sheet outboard.

-Case 97-A jockey pole attached to a spinnaker guy is not an outrigger.
+Case 97-The use of a jockey pole attached to a spinnaker guy is permitted.

-Rule 56, Fog Signals and Lights; Traffic Separation Schemes Case 109-The IRPCAS or government right-of-way rules apply between boats that are racing only if the sailing instructions say so, and in that case all of the Part 2 rules are replaced.
-An IRPCAS or government rule may be made to apply by including it in the sailing instructions or in another document governing the event.
-PART 5-PROTESTS, REDRESS, HEARINGS, MISCONDUCT AND APPEALS Section A-Protests; Redress; Rule 69 Action Rule 60, Right to Protest; Right to Request Redress or Rule 69 Action Case 1-A boat that breaks a rule while racing but continues to race may protest over a later incident, even though after the race she is disqualified for her breach.
-Case 19-Interpretation of the term 'damage'.
+Rule 56, Fog Signals and Lights; Traffic Separation Schemes

+Case 109-The IRPCAS or government right-of-way rules apply between boats that are racing only if a rule in the notice of race says so, and in that case all of the Part 2 rules are replaced.
+An IRPCAS or government rule, other than a right-of-way rule, may be made to apply by including it in the notice of race, the sailing instructions or another document governing the event.

+PART 5-PROTESTS, REDRESS, HEARINGS, MISCONDUCT AND APPEALS

+Section A-Protests; Redress; Rule 69 Action

+Rule 60, Right to Protest; Right to Request Redress or Rule 69 Action

+Case 1-A boat that breaks a rule while racing but continues to race may protest over a later incident, even though after the race she is penalized for her breach.